This morning I passed my latest milestone for losing weight, in that I broke the 13st barrier, weighing in at 12st 13lb

 What it all says to me is that, I have changed my habits.
 Everything is just that little bit healthier, I’m eating less, and I’m a lot healthier.
 I don’t feel that I have made great sacrifices.
 I don’t feel that I need to follow a grueling fitness regime.
 I am 8 months in and now feel that this could and should be me from now on.

 I know there is more I can do to help myself too.
 My evening meals have possibly slipped a little over the last few months.
-I feel like I have eaten more than I needed to on a few occasions.
-Not running over the last 4 weeks hasn’t helped either, I intend to get back to that, but that is more to do with fitness and not weight loss.
-However, in the scheme of things, those are bother relatively small things to tweak.
+I feel like I have eat more than I needed to on a few occasions.
+Not running over the last 4 weeks hasn’t helped either.
+But, in the scheme of things, those are bother relatively small things to tweak.

 So, 12.5st here I come… and watch out 12st, I’ve not got my eye on you.

 2 Replies to “My Weight…”

 This is great Chris, and really inspirational for me.

 I find myself very much in the same boat as you were at the start of this process ( >15st (in fact 16 in my case), 38-40″ waist) and I desperately want to get back down to a more normal level.
 13st is also a level which I consider I would be happy with, and 34″ waist too.

 What really inspires me is that all the things you have mentioned are very do-able.